-India Business Law Journal reveals the country’s top lawyers and legal icons
+India Business Law Journal reveals the country’s most recommended lawyers and legal icons

 Each year, the A-List seeks to recognize India’s most outstanding lawyers.
 This year required the country’s top lawyers to demonstrate agility and adaptability in staying ahead of the new business requirements and the multitude of regulatory changes issued in response to the pandemic.
 This meant reorienting business strategy and imagining a workplace that stands permanently altered, but also overcoming the disappointment of seeing existing projects put on hold, and work decline.